A faster direct sampling algorithm for equilateral closed polygons and the probability of knotting: The Progressive Action-Angle Method

-Since we are interested in shapes of polygons, we focus on the quotient space ${\PolHat = \Pol(n)/\SO(3)}$.
+We focus on the quotient space ${\PolHat = \Pol(n)/\SO(3)}$.
 This space has a Riemannian metric---defined by the condition that the quotient map $\Pol(n) \to \PolHat$ is a Riemannian submersion---and hence a natural probability measure after normalizing the Riemannian volume form.

 Now we introduce some new coordinates on this space.
 Connecting the vertices $v_3, \dots, v_{n-1}$ to $v_1$, as in \autoref{fig:assembly} (far left), produces a collection of $n-3$ triangles.
 The shape of the triangulated surface determined by these triangles (and hence also its boundary, which is the $n$-gon) is completely determined by the lengths $d_i$ of the diagonals joining $v_1$ and $v_{i+2}$ and the dihedral angles between triangles meeting at each diagonal.
 Hence, we can reconstruct the surface (and hence the polygon) up to orientation from the data $d_1, \dots , d_{n-3}, \theta_1, \dots , \theta_{n-3}$, and so these give a system of coordinates for $\PolHat$.